 Is the name of the component to be incremented enclosed in single quotation marks.
-For a list of valid components, see Arguments for Use With Date and Time Functions on page 375.

 Note: WEEKDAY is not a valid component for HADD.

 increment

 Is the number of units (positive or negative) by which to increment the component, the name of a numeric field that contains the value, or an expression that returns the value.